Learning, Training, and Human Performance Glossary

-A metaphor which describes the support offered by educators in assisting learners to achieve learning outcomes.
+A metaphor which describes the support offered by trainers and educators in assisting learners to achieve learning outcomes.
 It is characterized by the explicit training of skills and knowledge targeting specific individuals, small groups or, where appropriate, whole classes.
-Prior knowledge of the subject matter or the learning environment can help the learners regulate by providing a ready scaffold (stepping stone, learning aid) for new knowledge, or by making the learning environment easier to use so it doesn't displace the subject matter as the object of study.
+Prior knowledge of the subject matter or the learning environment can help the learners regulate by providing a ready scaffold (stepping stone or learning aid) for new knowledge, or by making the learning environment easier to use so it doesn't displace the subject matter as the object of study.

 Acronym for Sharable Content Object Reference Model.
 It is a collection of standards and specifications for e-learning that defines how learning content communicates with the learning platform.
 SCORM is a specification of the Advanced Distributed Learning (ADL) Initiative.